-Companies should take the new EU regulations for the protection of whistleblowers seriously.
+Companies should take the EU regulations for the protection of whistleblowers – the EU Whistleblower Directive – seriously.
 If they do not create internal channels for whistleblowers, the latter could choose external channels that heavily damage your company’s image while the whistleblowers would be legally protected.
 In the event of reported data protection violations, fines may also be imposed by the supervisory authorities.

 What is the Whistleblower Directive?

 On 16 December 2019, the EU Whistleblower Protection Directive (2019/1937) entered into force with an implementation period of two years.
 The Directive is widely welcomed, including by Věra Jourová, the Commissioner for Justice, Consumers and Gender Equality, who said:

 “Whistleblowers should not be punished for doing the right thing.
 Our new, EU-wide rules will make sure they can report in a safe way on breaches of EU law in many areas.
 Whistleblowers can be crucial sources for investigative journalists.
 Therefore, protecting them also promotes media freedom.
 I urge Member States to implement the new rules without delay.”

 The Directive not only aims at safeguarding public interest at the European level but also at ensuring that whistleblowers have adequate protections and that employees can confidentially and confidently raise concerns.
 Organisations and businesses need to be aware of whistleblower protections to ensure full compliance.
 In particular, the Directive implicates obligations and responsibilities concerning data protection that must be fulfilled, with sanctions waiting in case of non-compliance.

 What does the EU Whistleblower Directive cover?